thinkatscale/event-driven/README.md

 The project is designed as a learning lab for developers transitioning from traditional CRUD applications to event-driven microservices.

 ---
+## Why this project?

+Many Spring Boot tutorials stop after demonstrating CRUD operations.
+This repository explores the next step—building a simple but realistic event-driven backend that illustrates how modern systems process events asynchronously while keeping business logic modular and maintainable.

+---

 ## Architecture